Exercising Safely With Diabetic Neuropathy

-The city of Surprise offers many exercise classes for people of all ages.
+The city of Surprise, Arizona offers many exercise classes for people of all ages.
 From Zumba to martial arts, you can be sure to find something that fits your interests.
 People with diabetes and peripheral neuropathy have a little more to worry about when it comes to exercising safely, though.
-Staying free of injury, especially in your feet and legs, is crucial to staying healthy overall.
+As an Arizona diabetic foot care podiatrist, we know staying free of injury, especially in your feet and legs, is crucial to staying healthy overall.

 If you have peripheral neuropathy, it’s probably best to avoid weight-bearing exercise.
 The reason?
 You may be unable to feel an injury because of the nerve damage in your limbs.
 Activities like swimming or balance exercises (stretching) can be very beneficial for you.